During a conversation about moderating over on LinkedIn, I was asked how you avoid’ a sluggish’ webinar or online event.

 Like panellists, the audience also needs time to warm up.
 There can be a reluctance to ask the first question, particularly if you have to do it in person or questions aren’t anonymous.

-Fortunately, most webinar platforms allow questions to be submitted anonymously via chat or Q&A functions.
+Some webinar platforms allow questions to be submitted anonymously via chat or Q&A functions or you can use tools like Sli.do at in-person events.

 If the format allows, get the audience involved as early as possible rather than leaving questions until the end.
 The ideal is to ask for attendees to start submitting questions in advance of the event.